 Step 1 – Log Into Your Google Account

-If you haven’t got a Google account, create one.
-A Google account lets you access many free services with one username and password.
-If you use Gmail, post videos to YouTube, run Adwords or own a GooglePlus page, then you should already have a Google account.
+If you don’t have a Google account, create one.
+A Google account lets you access loads of free services with one username and password.
+If you use Gmail, post videos to YouTube, run an Adwords campaign or have a GooglePlus page, then you should already have a Google account.

-You can still set up Google Alerts without accessing your Google Account, but this gives you fewer options (e.g. you can only receive email alerts, not alerts via RSS).
+You can still set up Google Alerts without accessing your Google Account, but this will give you fewer options (e.g. you can’t receive Google Alerts via RSS, only email).

-Set up an alert for any topic, business, person, brand or website you want to receive updates about.
-This service lets you keep track of brands, employees, celebrities, competitors, investors, influencers, etc. There are no limits to how many alerts you can set up.
+Set up alerts for every topic, business, person, brand or web address you want to receive updates about.
+You can keep track of brands, names of employees, influencers, competitors, celebrities, investors, etc. There is no limit to how many alerts you can set up.

-You should begin receiving alerts as per your preferences …
+You should begin receiving alerts as set in your preferences …

 (Receive alerts via email or RSS)